Shaunna Edwards and Alyson Richman discuss the inspiration and history behind their captivating new book, The Thread Collectors.

 Shauna J. Edwards has a BA in literature from Harvard College and a JD from NYU School of Law.
 A former corporate lawyer, she now works in diversity, equity and inclusion.
 She is a native Louisianian, raised in New Orleans, and currently lives in Harlem with her husband.
 The Thread Collectors is her first novel.
 Find her on Instagram, @shaunnajedwards.

-Alyson Richman is the USA Today and #1 international bestselling author of several historical novels, including The Velvet Hours, The Garden of Letters, and The Lost Wife, which is currently in development for a major motion picture.
-Alyson graduated from Wellesley College with a degree in art history and Japanese studies.
-She is an accomplished painter and her novels combine her deep love of art, historical research, and travel.
-Alyson’s novels have been published in twenty-five languages and have reached bestseller lists both in the United States and abroad.
-She lives on Long Island with her husband and two children, where she is currently at work on her next novel.
-Find her on Instagram, @alysonrichman.
+Alyson Richman graduated from Wellesley College with a degree in art history and Japanese studies.
+She is an accomplished painter and her novels combine her deep love of art, history, and travel.
+Alyson’s novels have been published in 25 languages and have reached the bestseller lists domestically and abroad.
+She lives on Long Island with her husband and two children.